 Professional Running in Western Australia

 The West Coast Athletics League (Inc.) is a not-for-profit organisation established to organise and administer professional running events in Western Australia.
 It is managed, sponsored and conducted through the efforts of volunteers from the athletic and local community groups within Western Australia.

 Professional running in Australia began in the gold-mining days and boomed in areas where miners were prospecting and digging for gold.
 The miners raced against each other for the gift of a gold nugget offered by the local publican or mine owner.
 The miners raced over various distances but the main race was run over the Sheffield distance of 130 yards (now 120 metres).
 With increasing prize money in the 1860’s big money began to creep into the sport which attracted a wealth of athletic talent.
 Competitions took on a carnival atmosphere and crowds flocked to see international as well as local champions competing.
 In April 1878, nearly two thousand people witnessed the running of the first Stawell Easter Gift in Victoria which was won by twenty-four year old farmer W.J.Millard, a 24 year old farmer).

 In 1985, Athletics Australia reached agreement with the Australian Athletics Confederation (which is the national organisation whose members are the various state athletic leagues) for open athletics – that agreement was to relax the amateur rules to allow “pro” runners to run in amateur competitions.
 That agreement is also a recognition that pro running events are conducted exclusively by the state athletic leagues.

-At the passing of the Athletics WA involvement in professional running in WA a ‘renewed’ experienced and committed WCAL board was formed in 2011 with former pro runner Paul Edmiston as Chairman and founding committee member Kevan Hook as Secretary.
-Unfortunately and unexpectedly due to a vehicle accident, Kevan passed away in late 2011, WCAL losing a long serving and committed supporter of both WCAL and ‘other athletics’ in WA.
-The reformed WCAL committee quickly grew the professional circuit again up to 8 meetings in 2013 and has continued organising the professional meetings in metropolitan and country areas with more events in the planning.
-This ongoing process is continuing to grow and develop.
+At the passing of the Athletics WA involvement in professional running in WA a ‘renewed’ experienced and committed WCAL board was formed in 2011 with former WA pro runner Paul Edmiston chairman and founding committee member Kevan Hook as secretary.
+Unfortunately and unexpectedly due to a vehicle accident Kevan passed away in late 2011, WCAL losing a long serving and committed supporter of both WCAL and ‘other athletics’ in WA.
+The reformed WCAL committee quickly grew the professional circuit again up to 8 meetings in 2013 and has continued organising the professional meetings in metropolitan and country areas ever since.

 Treasurer – Mandy Mason.